top of page

 DSCF8770.jpeg

-Gathering Siltstone for Repairs (Photo Credit: Laura Stargala)
+Limestone used for construction in Cuddesdon (Photo Credit: Laura Stargala)

-Exposed Bedrock in Eryri National Park, Wales, UK (Photo Credit: Laura Stargala)
+Exposed earth behind retaining wall in Cuddesdon (Photo Credit: Laura Stargala)

 © 2025 Of Here Ltd.